 Below are our 12 favourite plants from the garden in early October 2016.
 Many will already have been in flower for a short period, and, of course, overlap with the previous fortnight’s favourites.
 It’s an important time for choosing flowers to accompany the first hints of autumnal leaf colour which are often appearing by the end of the month.

 1: Clematis rehderiana At any other time of the year, and with no sense of smell, this plant wouldn’t make it into these lists, but since it’s late September/early October when it flowers,and since it has the most fantastic scent, this has to be a great autumnal plant.
 Ours is still a young thing, gradually making it up into a purple cobnut.
-Mature specimens can get quite large, but the small, pale yellow bell shaped flowers, mainly hidden from view above a path, create wafts of perfume that have you looking around to find its’ source.
+Mature specimens can get quite large, but the tiny pale yellow bell shaped flowers, mainly hidden from view above a path, create drifts of perfume that have you looking around to find its source.

 2: Paeony lutea var.
-Ludlowii I haven’t featured this at the time of flowering, though the pretty clear yellow bowl shaped flowers give it its name, because they are like many paeonies fleeting.
-They are loved by bumble and honey bees, but for now I can’t dig out an image from my files.
-However it’s also a very reliable source of fabulous autumn leaf colour, and the stems look appealing even later in the year.
+Ludlowii I have also featured this at the time of flowering, although the pretty clear yellow bowl shaped flowers give it its name are, like many paeonies, a very fleeting presence.
+They are loved by bumble and honey bees… However it’s also a very reliable source of fabulous autumn leaf colour, and the stems look appealing even later in the year.
 Finally the new shoots in spring are wonderfully architectural as the initially pink new leaves begin to unfurl.
 Ours are seedlings from a plant in our Bristol garden, which in turn was sourced decades earlier, from the old Bristol Botanic Gardens as a tiny seedling.
 Can easily develop into a thicket 8 to 9 feet tall, and survives in really poor soil with us.

 3: Stewartia pseudocamellia The first of 2 of these plants was moved twice before it seemed to settle and become happy.
 It’s now almost certainly been planted too close to our spirally trained apple trees, but it’s a lovely thing already and, unlike many trees, begins flowering at a young age producing exotic white flowers not unlike a single rose.
 These are popular with bees and so are quite fleeting in early July, but the real bonus is the form of the leaves and branches, and the reliable early autumnal leaf tints.
 Unlike some trees these colours don’t last that long, but fortunately the plant is now in a more sheltered part of the garden, so less vulnerable to strong winds.